ijerryhale/movies/README.md

 #### April 16, 2018
 Commit 2c4e409 should be stable.
 Update Marquee on Show Date or Postal Code change.

+#### April 22, 2018

+Add variables to select how L1 Cell's are displayed/handled and restored all of the old SINGLEROWSELECT code which allowed for auto-collapsing L2 Cell's.

 ![marquee](https://user-images.githubusercontent.com/4106530/38840548-15881b40-4195-11e8-80cc-316c271e2bce.png "Marquee") | ![theaters_for_movie](https://user-images.githubusercontent.com/4106530/38840558-2215f2f6-4195-11e8-9b26-9455f008a901.png "Theaters for Movie") |
 :-------------------------:|:-------------------------:
 *Marquee* | *Theaters for Movie* |